 At common law, a possessor of property may obtain ownership rights when they are in actual, continuous, exclusive, and hostile possession of the property, openly and notoriously, for a specified period.
 The period varies by statute and jurisdiction.
 You should take action against the adverse possessor to save your property before the statutory period expires.
 Get in touch with a reputable lawyer today to fight the trespasser.

 Tips to prevent property crimes and adverse possession

 - Make rental agreements and contracts – When offering property for rent, you should ensure that you have the desired contracts and agreements.
 Mention all the terms and conditions within the agreement.
-If there are any specifics, you should ensure that they are mentioned in the rental agreement.
+If there are any specifics, you should ensure they are mentioned in the rental agreement.
 Do not offer the property for rent without a legal agreement.
-You should take the steps to make the relationship official by having the contract signed by all parties.
+You should take steps to make the relationship official by having the contract signed by all parties.
 A knowledgeable attorney can help you draft a comprehensive rental agreement.

 - Call the police – If you are facing any issues with tenants or illegally possessing property, you should immediately contact the police.
 Contacting the police also establishes a record that you dispute the possession of the property by the other party.
 This may be used as evidence to prove the illegal actions of the possessor.
 You should also have evidence to prove that you are the property’s legitimate owner, such as a deed or title.